Mini-rbt sign (dia 611.1 in UK)

 mini-roundabout

-Why is this site necessary?
+Why is this website necessary?

-Mini-roundabouts are being used where they should not be:
+Mini-roundabouts are being used where they should NOT be:

 Mini-roundabouts are being used where they should but are poorly designed.